-" Submit all translated documents listed above at the Ministry of Economy & Trade (MoET), in addition to the required Registration Form.

-- Receive a copy of the Notice of Acknowledgement from the Ministry confirming the set-up of the foreign branch or office. - Pay the Official Gazette publication fee, to obtain the original Notice of Acknowledgement, and to allow its publication in the Official Gazette.
+- " Submit all translated documents listed above at the Ministry of Economy & Trade (MoET), in addition to the required Registration Form. - Pay for the fiscal stamps, the sum of around LBP 400,000. - Pay the Registration fees of LBP 1,800,000 and other relevant fees. - " Receive a copy of the Notice of Acknowledgement from the Ministry confirming the set-up of the foreign branch or office. - Pay the Official Gazette publication fee, to obtain the original Notice of Acknowledgement, and to allow its publication in the Official Gazette.

-- " Submit all translated documents listed above at the Trade Register, in the Court of Commerce located in the same district (or Caza) as the foreign company's branch or office, in addition to: - " The copy of Notice of Acknowledgement from MoET - " The required Registration Form

-Pay for the fiscal stamps, the sum of around LBP 400,000, and registration fees.
-Pay the Magistrate Mutual Fund fees of LBP 900,000.
+- " Submit all translated documents listed above at the Trade Register, in the Court of Commerce located in the same district (or Caza) as the foreign company's branch or office, in addition to: - " The copy of Notice of Acknowledgement from MoET - " The required Registration Form - Pay for the fiscal stamps, the sum of around LBP 400,000, and registration fees. - Pay the Magistrate Mutual Fund fees of LBP 900,000.